 - Note: Current incubation period of this coronavirus strain is up to 14 days.
 This may be variable.
 Consult your local healthcare authorities on most updated pathogen characteristics.
 CDC in USA (bookmark).

 DIET + LIFESTYLE:

-- Food.
+- FOOD.
 Maintain a healthy colorful diet with high quality protein, stable fats, and unrefined carbohydrates from whole foods.
 A nutritious diet supports your body at the cellular level and relieves your body of burden exposure from common industrial additives like colorings, sugar overload, oxidized fatty acids, etc. Eat probiotic rich foods like sauerkraut, kimchi, kefir, and quality unsweetened yogurts to support your microbiome.
 Enjoy warm soothing soups like mineral rich bone broth and fibrous vegetable stews.
 Eat magnesium rich foods such as leafy greens, figs, avocado, some nuts and seeds, artichokes, asparagus, brussels sprouts, fatty fish, chlorella powder, and dark chocolate (there’s our excuse for cacao bliss 😊.)

 - EXERCISE.
 Stretch.
 Move your body.
 Moving your blood and lymphatic fluids is a great way to support circulation and renewal while keeping your energy up and mood elevated.
 Our bodies crave intentional movement.
 Keep your joints fluid.